Top 10 Raw Feeding Rules

 6. Balance

-A balanced raw diet would be summarised as follows:
+A balanced raw diet for dogs would be summarised as follows:

 • 70% lean muscle meat from various sources